SFPC/sfpc.github.io/teachingasart-spring2020.md

 Week 4: Pedagogy.
 Lecture about pedagogy, the craft of teaching.
 Traditional pedagogy and critical pedagogy, alternative education.
 Special focus on Lygia Clark.

 Week 5: Inclusive Learning.
-Lecture on marginalization and includion in learning spaces.
+Lecture on marginalization and inclusion in learning spaces.
 Midterm proposal workshop and Interdependence activity.
 Discussion on the reading on Socially Engaged Art.

 Week 6: Mid-term presentation.
 Students will present their learning map and plan for the final project